 This is the most deflating moment in November Nine history. — Remko Rinkema (@RemkoMedia) July 15, 2015

 Time froze in the Rio’s Thunderdome.
 You could slice the disappointment in half with a knife.
 Way out here in Israel, 7,500 miles away, and surely in many other corners of the globe, we wore our emotions on our sleeves.

 I’m crying. — Robbie Strazynski (@cardplayerlife) July 15, 2015

 He Is Like a Piece of Iron

-While all of us railbirds were collectively licking our wounds in the aftermath of the knockout punch, a queen on the river, just a scant few minutes later this somehow happened:
+While all of us railbirds were collectively licking our wounds in the aftermath of the knockout punch, a queen on the river, just a scant few minutes somehow he rebounded.